doctorfree/MirrorImages/README.md

 **Note:** The Artists, Models, TantraTutorial, and Photographers image archives include images of artistic nudity.
-If you wish to avoid the display of artistic nudes, only install the MirrorImagesPortrait package.
+If you wish to avoid the display of artistic nudes, only install the ImagesPortrait or ImagesLandscape package.

 #### Package Sizes